Eggplant parmesan is an easy, tasty way to incorporate eggplant into your weekly meal plan.

-Packed with flavor and nutrients, this classic Italian dish is sure to be a family favorite.
+Packed with flavor and nutrients, this classic Italian dish will be a family favorite.

 It’s full of classic Italian flavors and combines various distinct textures.

-It’s also hearty enough to serve as a stand-alone meal, even without sides.
+It’s also hearty enough to serve as a stand-alone meal.

 How to Make Eggplant Parmesan

 1. Prepare.
 Start by prepping your ingredients and equipment.